priyanshubhatia1310/Vrinda-Store-Analysis/README.md

   ## Data visualization

 After analyzing the data, we have created a report/dashboard including all the visulation created at the time of analysis.
-Slicers have beenn created as month, channel and category.
+Slicers have been created as month, channel and category.

 ## Project Outcome